 Can You Use a HELOC to Purchase an Investment Property?

 Usually, HELOCs apply to homes, where a borrower takes out a line of credit against their current home to fund home improvements, consolidate debt or purchase a new home.
-It’s a little bit more difficult to find a lender who will offer a HELOC on investment properties, the reason being that there’s an increased risk when it comes to investment properties.
+It’s a little bit more difficult to find a lender who will offer a HELOC on investment properties, even if they are single-family rentals, the reason being that there’s an increased risk when it comes to investment properties.